omar-zguit-hub/omar-zguit-hub/README.md

-# Omar Zguit | Full-Stack Web Developer
+# Omar Zguit | Full Stack Development Student

 ### *"Code is not just instructions for machines, it shapes ideas into reality."*